pattyjula/Git-reference/docs/Pro_VE.md

 Here are some useful reference points for working with Python in ArcGIS Pro.

-# Creat virtual environment with ArcGIS Pro
+# Create virtual environment with ArcGIS Pro
 When you upgrade to a new version of ArcGIS Pro you will need to recreate your virtual environment.

 First, optionally set the directory where you want your virtual environments to be found.